 4. Matcha latte

 Matcha is a wellness trend worth the hype.
-It is powdered green tea - whole leaves of tea milled into fine powder.
-Like green tea, it's super high in antioxidants and while it does still have caffeine, it's a gentler caffeinated beverage than coffee.
+It is powdered green tea — whole leaves of tea milled into fine powder.
+Like green tea, it's super high in antioxidants and while it does still have caffeine, it's a gentler caffeinated beverage than coffee making it a wonderful coffee alternative for someone who still needs a little, albeit gentler, jolt in the morning.

-We love this vegan matcha latte recipe from Minimalist Baker because it's just 4 ingredients.
-She calls for homemade macadamia milk, which sounds delicious but if you're looking for something a little easier, really any non-dairy milk will do.
+We love this vegan matcha latte recipe from Minimalist Baker because it's just four ingredients.
+She calls for homemade macadamia milk, which sounds delicious but if you're looking for something a little easier (and more budget-friendly), really any non-dairy milk will do.

 5. Warm lemon water

 While we love cozying up early in the morning with a warm cup, sometimes you want something cold to sip on.
-If iced coffee was your go-to and you're looking to expand your morning beverage horizons, try a healthy vegan smoothie instead.
+If iced coffee was your go-to and you're looking to expand your morning beverage horizons, try a healthy vegan smoothie instead as a hearty coffee alternative.
 You still get the satisfying "ritual" of making your smoothie and there are endless combos to try.

 Here are 3 easy vegan smoothie recipes: